To nominate for the 2020 Governors’ Award click here. Deadline: July 10, 2020.

 The Governors’ Award recognizes unique achievements by an individual or organization that have made a significant impact on the television industry and the community.
-We will call for nominations in the late spring of 2019.

 2017 Arizona PBS Educational Outreach, an organization dedicated to providing the most innovative educational content and technologies to enrich the lives of children, students, educators, caregivers and parents through quality outreach programs and services that educate, inform and inspire.